theodi/big-data-publishing/guide/big-data-publishing.md

  2. The newly created torrent file is uploaded to the website.
 It includes metadata such as a user description, category, and license type.
 This assumes the user previously created an account.
  3. The user shares the data by continuously running a BitTorrent client on their computer/server.

-\[*@TH: we should break out the generic bits here related to advantages and disadvantages and move them into the section below on Distribution Protocols*]

-#### Advantages of using BitTorrent
+Advantages and disadvantages of BitTorrent as a distribution protocol are discussed below.

-* Compared to hosting files through FTP or HTTP, the BitTorrent protocol excels when data sets are distributed among many users.
-Especially with large files the bandwidth requirements spread across all computers which seed and actively download the data.
-This may also yield much faster download rates.
-* BioTorrents can act as a central listing of results, datasets, and software that can be browsed and searched.
-* Data published with the BitTorrent protocol can be decentralised and is still available even if one server becomes disabled.

-#### Disadvantages of using BitTorrent

-* BioTorrents faces the problem that it requires users to download additional software to access torrents (files and data).
-* Moreover, BitTorrent is often associated with illegal file-sharing, which may become a barrier in some institutions.
-* BitTorrent is a rather unknown method of publishing data, hence, a lot of technical questions remain open; such as where to publish the torrent and how to communicate this method of publishing.

-## Audiences
+## Publishing Big Open Data

+### Understanding your Audience

 Technical aspects and resources will shape many considerations when publishing big data.
 However, remember that someone is hopefully using your data, so consider your audience:

 1. What is the **technical knowledge** you can assume?
 For example, will users be savvy enough to download a BitTorrent client?
 2. What are the **computing resources** available to users?
 If your data exceeds the limits of a personal computer, you may want to invest more time in sharding your data.
 3. Consider your **reach**: Do you expect 10 users to download the full data set or 10,000?
 4. What are likely **use cases**?

 Keeping the user in mind also ought to guide all other aspects of publishing:
 - How you write your data's documentation
 - What further context you provide
 - What level of support you offer

-## Understanding Your Data
+### Understanding your Data

 As the case studies above illustrate, there is great variety in the methods used for publication of Big Open Data.
 Before exploring the most appropriate methods for a particular data set it is critical to consider the nature of the data itself, and how this may influence the choice of publication mechanism.

 If the data to be published changes rarely, or the intention is to simply publish static, historic snapshots of the data, then the data dump techniques described in the section below on *Publishing Data Dumps* will be most suitable.
 Conversely, if the data to be published has great *variety*, changes regularly (*velocity*), or is required by consumers in near real-time, the *Publishing Many Small Data Fragments* and *Publishing Streaming Data* section below will likely be of greatest value.

-## Publishing Big Open Data in Small Fragments
+### Publishing Big Open Data in Small Fragments

 \[@TH move into/integrate into next section]